List of Jujutsu Kaisen characters: Kinji Hakari

-Kinji Hakari (秤金次, Hakari Kinji) is a suspended third-year at Tokyo Jujutsu High.
+Kinji Hakari (秤 金次, Hakari Kinji) is a suspended third-year at Tokyo Jujutsu High.
 He runs an underground Sorcerer fight club.
 Recognized by Gojo and Yuta as potentially surpassing them, he joins Megumi and Yuji to fight Kenjaku after learning of Gojo's sealing and Yaga's death.
 His innate technique manipulates pachinko machine parts, and his Domain Expansion, Idle Death Gamble (坐殺 博徒, Zasatsu Bakuto), creates a train station-like environment where hitting a jackpot (1/239 chance) grants him four minutes and eleven seconds of unlimited Cursed Energy, automatic healing, and unkillable status.
 Using this, he defeats Hajime Kashimo and later holds off Uraume during Sukuna's battle with Gojo.

 Kirara Hoshi

-Kirara Hoshi (星綺羅羅, Hoshi Kirara) is a third-year student at Tokyo Jujutsu High suspended for clashing with authority.
+Kirara Hoshi (星 綺羅羅, Hoshi Kirara) is a third-year student at Tokyo Jujutsu High suspended for clashing with authority.
 While away from the school, Kirara has partnered with Hakari while running his fight club.
 Their Cursed Technique is Love Rendezvous (星間飛行, Rabu Randebū), a complex technique whose motif is based on the Southern Cross constellation.
 For someone marked with one star to approach someone marked with another star, they must follow a determined order, or else targets of the same star will attract each other.
 The order follows the stars from nearest to furthest distance to the Earth: Imai, Acrux, Mimosa, Ginan, and Gacrux.
 They agree to Megumi and Yuji's request for help, after hearing about everything that transpired at Shibuya and after.
 Kirara is later outside the barriers of the Culling Game serving as the provider of intel for one group.